 2.1.
 What Are The Minimum Requirements For The Server?

 The minimum requirements for the server are as follows:

 - 3Ghz dual-core CPU;

 2.2 What Happens If My Server Doesn’t Meet The Minimum Specs?

 You can experience a few issues if your server is under specced.
 If it is under specced on space, for example, the new data stops importing to your hard drive.

 All the automated work also halts because of the hardware limitation.

 If the server is under specced on processor or RAM and you have an extensive database with many users simultaneously hitting it, you can expect to experience performance issues.

 2.3.
-What Must I Provide DotActiv Once I Have Set Up The Server?
+What Must I Provide DotActiv With Once I Have Set Up The Server?

-DotActiv requests the connection details as well as company security policies.
+DotActiv requests the connection details as well as your company’s security policies.